harschell/occipital-bridge/Unity/README.md

 Bridge Engine for Unity Package
 ===============================

+This folder contains the build components for assembling the full `BridgeEngine.unitypackage`

-The Unity project `BridgeEngineUnityPackage` is for building the `BridgeEngine.unitypackage` (pre-built package included) for development and includes an example scenes "Assets/Scenes/MainExample.unity".
+The Unity project `BridgeEngineUnityPackage` is the base for building `BridgeEngine.unitypackage`

+Example scene can be found in "Assets/BridgeEngine/Example/Example.unity"

+Most of the native interop code is contained in "Assets/BridgeEngine/Plugins".
+The C# side of the interop code is contained in "Assets/BridgeEngine/Scripts".

-If you're interested in starting a fresh Unity project from scratch, you can follow along with `BridgeEngineUnity-Getting-Started.pdf`, and copy in Models and Scripts from `GettingStartedAssets`.
+If you're interested in starting a fresh Unity project from scratch, you can follow along with `BridgeEngineUnity-Getting-Started.pdf`, and load the Models and Scripts from `Assets/BridgeEngine/Example` folder.

 Special note about GoogleVRDummy.cs
 ------------------------------------